Police1 webinar Q&A: Speakers address improving police decision-making under stress

 Would the training for these kinds of events vary based on the department or are they all most the same type?

 David: I think all training requirements should be based on evidence of a need.
-Intuition tells us that some departments may need to vary training based upon their own specific issues to include economic and staffing limitations.
+Intuition tells us that some departments may need to vary training based on their own specific issues including economic and staffing limitations.
 However, in regard to use of force, the underlying academic and motor skills are similar across the nation.

 Does age and/or experience impact the threat response continuum for perceived threats?